Erskine Barton Childers

 Erskine Barton Childers (11 March 1929 – 25 August 1996) was an Irish writer, BBC correspondent and United Nations senior civil servant.

+Early life and family

-He was the eldest son of Erskine Hamilton Childers (Ireland's fourth President) and Ruth Ellen Dow Childers.
-His grandparents Mary Alden Childers and Robert Erskine Childers and the latter's double first cousin Robert Barton were all Irish nationalists involved heavily with the negotiation of Irish independence; which ultimately led to his grandfather's execution during the Irish Civil War.
-His great aunt was Gretchen Osgood Warren.
+Childers was born in Dublin to Erskine Hamilton Childers (Ireland's fourth President) and his first wife Ruth Ellen Dow.
+His grandparents Molly Childers and Robert Erskine Childers and the latter's double first cousin Robert Barton were all Irish nationalists involved heavily with the negotiation of Irish independence; which ultimately led to his grandfather's execution during the Irish Civil War.
+His great-aunt was Gretchen Osgood Warren.

-Early life

-Childers was born in Dublin to Erskine Hamilton Childers and his first wife Ruth Ellen Dow.
-He grew up in a multi cultural atmosphere which was to influence his whole life.
+He grew up in a multicultural atmosphere which was to influence his whole life.
 From an early age, he had an obvious fascination with history and world affairs.
-He studied at Newtown School, Waterford and much later on at Trinity College, Dublin, and Stanford University.
-At Stanford University he was actively involved with the National Student Association and rose to Vice-President of the organisation by 1949.
+He studied at Newtown School, Waterford and much later on at Trinity College Dublin, and Stanford University.
+At Stanford, he was actively involved with the National Student Association and rose to Vice-president of the organisation by 1949.

-The BBC and the Arab World
+BBC and the Arab world

-By 1960, Childers was in London working for the BBC in both Radio and Television.
-His broadcasts from the BBC World Service ranged on varying topics from the Suez Crisis and Palestine to the John F. Kennedy assassination in 1963.
+By 1960, Childers was in London working for the BBC in both radio and television.
+His broadcasts from the BBC World Service ranged on varying topics from the Suez Crisis and Palestine to the assassination of John F. Kennedy in 1963.
 He was one of the first presenters at the start of the BBC TV show The Money Programme in 1966.
 The Suez Canal and Palestine issues would later form the basis of his writing on the subjects.

-He was distinguished as one of the first mainstream writers in the West to systematically challenge the contention that Palestinian Arab refugees of the 1947–48 Civil War in Mandatory Palestine and the 1948 Arab–Israeli War (see 1948 Palestinian exodus) fled their homes primarily from Arab broadcast evacuation orders (see Broadcasts for Christopher Hitchens' article about same), rather than from the use of force and terror by armed forces of the newly forming state of Israel.
+He was distinguished as one of the first mainstream writers in the West to systematically challenge the contention that Palestinian Arab refugees of the 1947–1948 civil war in Mandatory Palestine and the 1948 Arab–Israeli War (see 1948 Palestinian expulsion and flight) fled their homes primarily from Arab broadcast evacuation orders (see Broadcasts for Christopher Hitchens' article about same), rather than from the use of force and terror by armed forces of the newly forming state of Israel.